Archived under: Equipment, History | Before Farkas, Brass instrument history, Mutes & muting

 The perhaps more entertaining information is found in the section of “General remarks on wind instruments on the whole, and reed instruments in particular.”
 For these it is hard to improve on this portion the summary by Weiner, quoted below, where Fröhlich relates a variety of items including several life threatening dangers for the brass player.

-- Protect the lungs; therefore avoid excitement, vigorous running and riding, and excessive consumption of fiery drinks; that is to say, lead a moderate life conductive to good health and playing.
+• Protect the lungs; therefore avoid excitement, vigorous running and riding, and excessive consumption of fiery drinks; that is to say, lead a moderate life conductive to good health and playing.
 Neglecting this will weaken the lungs, making breathing difficult and depriving the player of the capability of playing entire phrases in one breath.

-- Do not practice too long; better more often than too much at one time.
+• Do not practice too long; better more often than too much at one time.
 Conductors who put wind players through their paces in rehearsals of four to five hours without pause are ignorant of the instruments and are guilty of driving the players prematurely to their graves.

-- Do not play after eating or while digesting.
+• Do not play after eating or while digesting.
 The scheduling of rehearsals in the afternoon or even immediately after meals is extremely misguided.

-- Do not play when ill or suffering respiratory problems–the lungs will be harmed or even ruined for the rest of one’s life.
+• Do not play when ill or suffering respiratory problems–the lungs will be harmed or even ruined for the rest of one’s life.

-- Do not drink immediately after playing when the lungs are still warm (the cause of many a premature death).
+• Do not drink immediately after playing when the lungs are still warm (the cause of many a premature death).
 If the mouth is dry, which is disadvantageous for the embouchure, it is best to rinse the mouth out with an alcoholic liquor, which provides invigoration and new strength to the lips.

-- It is easier to play if the instrument is good.
+• It is easier to play if the instrument is good.
 Frugality is out of place when buying an instrument.

 Some unusual advice to be sure, but that last point is one to live by.
 The whole article is a fascinating window into a time long before Farkas.

-As mentioned a few weeks ago, the Historic Brass Society Journal is a journal that deserves to be known better and is certainly one that horn players should check out more, and clearly there is information for the horn player to be found even in an article on trombone slide lubrication.
+The Historic Brass Society Journal is a journal that deserves to be known better and is certainly one that horn players should check out more, and clearly there is information for the horn player to be found even in an article on trombone slide lubrication.

-Finally, for those wondering the to answer the question of what players used on their trombone slides in 1813, Fröhlich suggested high quality olive oil.
+Finally, for those wondering the to answer the burning question of what players used on their trombone slides in 1813, Fröhlich suggested high quality olive oil.
 It certainly did the job back in that day, but we do have better lubricants today.